Best Vegetarian Restaurants in Vancouver

 I discovered this place on Kingsway after working in South Burnaby for 5 years and driving past it on numerous occasions.
-When I became vegetarian, one of the toughest things to give up was dim sum and Chinese food.
+When I became a vegetarian, one of the toughest things to give up was dim sum and Chinese food.
+Vancouver has some of the best asian restaurants in the world.
 I LOVED the dumplings and sticky rice wrapped in banana leaves.
-I was also very hesitant to order Chinese food even if it was “vegetarian” because I just didn’t trust that it was actually vegetarian (ie. made with beef or chicken stock etc).

 Can you really do a post on the best vegetarian restaurants Vancouver without including The Naam?!
 Open in 1968, this place was a pioneer for vegetarian food in Vancouver.
 It’s open 24 hours a day (It’s only closed once a year on Christmas!!).
 They have stayed true to their roots and focus on quality food that will have you leaving full and satisfied.

-Needless to say, this place is worth the visit even if you aren’t living that plant based life.
-What I love about Acorn is that you still get the high end, beautifully presented dishes with a variety of flavour profiles, without the meat.
-This type of dining is normally reserved for upscale restaurants that focus on meat-based items like patés and carpaccio, therefore alienating vegetarians from the experience.
+Needless to say, this place is worth the visit even if you aren’t living that plant-based life.
+What I love about Acorn is that you still get the high end, beautifully presented dishes with a variety of flavor profiles, without the meat.
 I love the creativity and thoughtfulness of the dishes at the Acorn.

 Great date night spot!
 You can bar hop along Main St after for a few aprés dinner cocktails!

-Meet (two locations: Meet on Main and Meet Gastown)
+Meet (three locations: Meet on Main, Meet Gastown, Meet Yaletown)

 First we work out, then we eat the foods.
-This is a great spot to spend a Sunday morning.
-Turf is located in a workout studio, and is a one stop shop!
+This is a great place to spend a Sunday morning.
+Turf has a workout studio, and “the Class” is a popular fitness class.
 The owners describe Turf as “the foundation of all the things they love: healthy food, thoughtful apparel, a conscious sweat, the best coffee and building community.”
-This is such a smart and creative idea, and perfect for Vancouver as so many people value the pillars of their mission statement.

 Virtuous Pie Pizza

 Who doesn’t love pizza?!
 Honestly.
 It’s the ultimate food.
-Add a side of hot sauce and your worries disappear faster than the vegan red wine that accompanies them.
-You don’t have to be vegan or vegetarian to enjoy it either.
-A ton of my non-veg friends prefer it to other meat heavy alternatives.
 A big meal here doesn’t leave you feeling regretful, bloated or like you need to go run 10km.